 How to nominate an item, place or area

-To nominate an item place or area for heritage listing, download and complete the Heritage Data Form available from the NSW Environment and Heritage website, and send your completed form to Eurobodalla Council.
+To nominate an item place or area for heritage listing, download and complete the Heritage nomination form and send your completed form to us.

 This form asks you to explain what is significant about the item, place or area by:

 - identifying precisely what it is you want to protect, including the item’s curtilage and its real property description.
 You can attach a location plan or site plan if relevant

 - gathering as much documentary and physical evidence about the item as possible

 - summarising why you think the item is important, including whether it is significant under a historical, aesthetic, technical/research or social context, and within a local, regional or state context